AllPoland/ArcViewer/README.md

 - **V3 map support** including arcs, chains, angle offset (diagonal dots), V3 wall shenanigans, and official BPM changes

+- **Lighting support** including V1 and V2 lighting events, represented on one environment

 - **Highly customizable** with a range of settings to modify hitsounds, graphics, visuals, and camera settings

+- **Custom colors** from each map's environment, mapper set colors, or your own customizable colors

 - **Adjustable playback** including options to change playback speed and jump settings